 Do you have dreams of becoming a physician but also an itch to travel the world?
 With all the years and long shifts required to pursue a career in medicine, it may seem like you’re confined within the sterile walls of a hospital.
 However, with advancing technology and growing demands overseas, doctors are now more transient than ever, practicing medicine all over the world.

-Yes, you can practice medicine and travel the world
+Can you practice medicine and travel the world?

 All this to say, traveling as a physician, even for medical purposes, requires that you prioritize experiences over salary.
 There may be instances where you need to be willing to take a pay cut or miss out on a couple paychecks in order to travel the world.
 However, the payoff of following your passions will far outweigh any financial loss, including helping you avoid burnout.

 Beyond medicine, combining traveling with your medical school training will also allow you to learn certain specific skills and lingo that will allow you to better relate to your patients.
 It will also give you the chance to interact with your future patient clientele on regular basis, giving you a more holistic understanding of their lifestyles and tendencies.

 You don’t have to wait until you’re an established doctor with a six-figure salary to travel the world—in fact, you shouldn’t.
 There is no better teacher than experience beyond the classroom, especially when it comes to practicing medicine in the context of your chosen specialty.
 Clinicals and fellowships are the perfect chance for medical students to not only go outside the classroom, but outside their comfort zones.

 For example, if you have a passion for sports medicine, why not train near an actual ski slope near the Arctic Circle where you can experience firsthand how to treat athletic injuries.
 Or perhaps you’re passionate about aerospace medicine.
 It would benefit you to attend trainings at Johnson Space Center to learn from NASA flight surgeons.